mizosoft/methanol/docs/multipart_and_forms.md

 !!! tip
     You can use `formPart` to add a file part from something that's not a `Path` (e.g. `InputStream`) or to override the part's `filename` property, which is not possible with `filePart`.

+!!! tip
+    Use `MoreBodyPublishers::ofMediaType` to pair an arbitrary `BodyPublisher` with its proper `MediaType` if you want a `Content-Type` header to be specified by the part.

 ## Form Bodies